 Provence Inspired Memoirs Books to Add to Your Reading List

-The following are some of the memoirs inspired by those who have chosen to settle in Provence for a period.
+The following are some memoirs inspired by those who have chosen to settle in Provence for a period.
 What is appealing about these books is that the authors have all visited more or less the same geography, yet each story is different.
-Some are humour-filled tales of expats trying to fit in, and others are reflections on the attraction of cultural differences.
+Some are humour-filled tales of ex-pats trying to fit in, and others reflect the attraction of cultural differences.

-The books are listed in alphabetical order (by author’s last name).
+The books are listed alphabetically (by author’s last name).
 To order a copy, please click on the book covers.
-Note: if you purchase a book via these links we receive a small commission that does not impact the price you pay.
-Thank you in advance for supporting the work we do to maintain Perfectly Provence.
+Note: if you purchase a book via these links, we receive a small commission that does not impact your price.
+Thank you in advance for supporting our work to maintain Perfectly Provence.

 Enjoy these personal stories.